-The mission of the Campbellsville University Career Services is to support and provide assistance to students in the areas of career development and planning, choosing a major and preparing for employment during the educational process and after graduation.
-Through individual/group counseling sessions and career resources available, career services staff guide students in discovering career paths right for them as an individual.
-Career events and workshops are provided as well as majors fairs and Career/Job and Internship Fairs.
-Resources are provided to promote career exploration and professional career development success. for when they enter the professional employment world.
+Career Services mission is to assists students in career exploration and planning, choosing a major and preparing for employment during the educational process and upon graduation.
+Through individual and group counseling sessions as well as available career resources, career staff guide students in discovering the right career paths for them.
+Career events and workshops are also provided for students in addition to majors' fairs and career, job and internship fairs.
+Employer job postings and networking opportunities are made accessible to every student including those enrolled at regional centers and online.